theharrychen/TankRoyale/Test Document.md

 (Instructions to compile and run the game as well as game controls can be found in the README document)

 # In-Game Testing
 Simple tests to check to see if all the game mechanics are working as intended.
+If any errors occur please check your installation or download.

   ## Text Based
   1. When the game is run ensure that a menu screen is the first to appear.